walterrowe/magick-frames/README.md

 # What Is Magick Frames

 Magick Frames applies a professional looking decoration to a selection of image files.
 It adds a pleasing outer edge shadow, a logo or text below or inside the image, and a light or dark matte around the edges.
 The included Unix shell script run [ImageMagick](https://imagemagick.org/) commands to decorate your image.
-The included StyleDroplet AppleScript simply runs the Unix shell script with different predefined options.
+The included StyleDroplet AppleScript simply runs the Unix shell script with different predefined options that I created.
+There are instructions later in this document for adding your own styles.

 The StyleDroplet AppleScript only runs on macOS.
 The ImageMagick tools and `frame_it` Unix shell script run on macOS and Linux.